Vincit/tarn.js/README.md

 // pool cannot be used after this. await pool.destroy();

-// The following examples add synchronous event handlers for example to
+// The following examples add synchronous event handlers.
+For example, to
-// allow externally collect diagnostic data of pool behaviour.
+// allow externally collecting pool behaviour diagnostic data.
-// If any of these hooks fail, all errors are catched and warnings are logged.
+// If any of these hooks fail, all errors are caught and warnings are logged.

 // resource is acquired from pool pool.on('acquireRequest', eventId => {});